SSWConsulting/SSW.People.Profiles/Kusal-Wijewantha/Kusal-Wijewantha.md

 name: "Kusal Wijewantha"

 category: "Developers"
-jobtitle:  "Senior Software Developer "
+jobTitle:  "Senior Software Developer "
 qualifications:  "Bachelor of IT, Diploma in IT (Software Development) "

 quote:  ""